Machine Learning for K-adaptability in Two-stage Robust Optimization: Attribute descriptions

 \section{Attribute descriptions}

 Each scenario gets its own set of attributes.
-In total there are nine types: one is the scenario vector $\z$ itself ($\a_1^{\z} = \z$), three are determined by the solutions of the master problem, three are extracted from solving the \textit{deterministic problem}, and two are taken from solving the \textit{static problem}.
+In total there are nine types: one is the scenario vector $\z$ itself ($\a_1^{\z} = \z$), three are determined by the solutions of the main problem, three are extracted from solving the \textit{deterministic problem}, and two are taken from solving the \textit{static problem}.

-\paragraph{\textit{Master problem-based attributes}.} For these attributes, only little additional computation is needed.
-This is due to the fact that the values we use can be taken from the current solution of the master problem.
-Attributes 2-4 in Table \ref{tab:attributes} share this property:
+\paragraph{\textit{Main problem-based attributes}.} For these attributes, only little additional computation is needed.
+This is due to the fact that the values we use can be taken from the current solution of the main problem.
+Attributes 2-4 in Table 2 of the paper share this property:

-\begin{itemize} \item[2.] \textbf{Constraint distance. } For the first attribute of the `master-problem' type, we look at the constraints generated by the new scenario $\z^*$.
+\begin{itemize} \item[2.] \textbf{Constraint distance: } For the first attribute of the `main-problem' type, we look at the constraints generated by the new scenario $\z^*$.
 We call these constraints the `$\z^*$-constraints'.
 When a constraint is added to a problem, the resulting feasible region will always be as large as, or smaller than, the feasible region we had before.
 When the feasible region is large, the objective value we find is often better than for smaller feasible regions (the optimal value found in the large region may be cut off in the small region).
-Each subset $\barZ_1, \ldots, \barZ_K$ consists of its own set of scenarios, which translates to its own set of constraints in the master problem.
+Each subset $\barZ_1, \ldots, \barZ_K$ consists of its own set of scenarios, which translates to its own set of constraints in the main problem.
 These are the `$\barZ_k$-constraints', for all $k \in \K$.
 These $\barZ_k$-constraints form a feasibility region for the decision pair ($\x, \y_k$).
 Ideally, we would calculate the volume of the feasible region whenever the $\z^*$-constraints are added to the existing feasible regions.
 However, obtaining this result is computationally intractable.
 Therefore we only look at the distance between the constraints.
 We generate the cosine similarity between the $\z^*$-constraints and the $\barZ_k$-constraints, for each subset separately.
 When the cosine similarity is high, the distance between the constraints is low.
 Then, the attribute of the $k$-th child node $\a^{k, \z^*}_2$ is the cosine similarity of the $\z^*$-constraints and the $\barZ_k$-constraints:

 where $a^{k, \z^*}_{2, c} \in [-1, 1]$ and $\gamma_c: \Z \rightarrow \X \times \Y$ is a function of the left-hand-side of constraint $c \in \{1, \ldots, C\}$ with input scenario $\z$.
 The first- and second-stage decisions are variable.
 Finally, the attribute of the $k$-th child node is formulated as $\a^{k, \z^*}_2 = [a^{k, \z^*}_{2, 1}, \ldots, a^{k, \z^*}_{2, C}]$.
 Thus, the length of $\a^{k, \z^*}_2$ is equal to the number of uncertain constraints of the MILP formulation of the problem.